Know Before You Go: Burma

 If you are impatient or have an absolute emergency where you need to use internet that is not slow, head to the most expensive hotel in town and pay for their WiFi.
 It won't be cheap (think $4 for a coffee) but it's the price you need to pay to get online sometimes.

 I've never recommended making hotel reservations anywhere or anytime, except for Burma.
 In Burma, in order to take foreign guests, a hotel must be specially licensed by the government.
 As such, foreigners can only legally stay in a limited number of hotels.
-Now with the influx of tourists into the country, Burma's officially-licensed budget guesthouses are quite often full every day and turning people away.
+Now (in high season) with the influx of tourists into the country, Burma's officially-licensed budget guesthouses are quite often full every day and turning people away.
 So, if you can, it will save a lot of frustration to call or email ahead to your guesthouse of choice, instead of being rejected several times.
 This is especially important in popular areas such as Rangoon and Mandalay.

 The most important thing to bring to the country is a flashlight.
 The reasons are quite simple: electricity goes out often and the roads and sidewalks boast large holes.
 Often the holes lead to streams of raw sewage, so unless you feel like taking a surprise dip in someone else's faeces, it's best to carry around that flashlight.
 I only warn you of this hazard because I've heard too many stories of people accidentally landing waist deep in murky liquids that can be smelled across the block.